Vedantk1301/Sortmeai/README.md

 Premium, production-grade fashion discovery experience with a Next.js front-end and a FastAPI backend that uses the OpenAI **Responses API** for both text search and image-based profile analysis.

 ## What's inside
-- **Next.js UI (app router)** with a Perplexity/ChatGPT-inspired layout, Three.js hero scene, responsive glassmorphism styling, and profile upload CTA.
+- **Next.js UI (app router)** with a ChatGPT/Perplexity-inspired chat surface, responsive styling, and profile upload CTA.
 - **Python FastAPI backend** that calls the OpenAI Responses API for text insights and portrait analysis (gender, skin tone, palette, fit notes, priorities).
 - **requirements.txt** for backend dependencies plus CORS enabled for local development.

 ## Prerequisites
-- Node.js 18+
+- Node.js 18.18+
 - Python 3.10+
 - An OpenAI API key with access to the Responses API (set as `OPENAI_API_KEY`)